CHINA’S DOOR OPENER TO SOUTHEAST ASIA

 While there is no doubt about Kunming’s geolocation, how can we be sure that an investment here pays off?
 What if things go wrong, international relations become tense and high-speed rail connections cannot be built as planned?
 Isn’t Chongqing a much better place to invest?
 The fact is, international transport routes are not guaranteed.
 While plans to connect Kunming with other Chinese metropolises to create positive network effects can be seen as quite definite, international network effects can’t be neglected.
 Chongqing is a huge metropolis with still giant growth rates and a migration wave that is impressive.
 It is the main urban center of China’s southwest, it lies directly on the Yangtze river, it has a port for big container ships, it booms within a strong regional competition with Chengdu, and it is widely said to be set for a great future.
 We talked about trains running from Kunming to Singapore and India, but we should add that they actually start in Chongqing, not in Kunming.
 So, is Kunming only a stopover, a top tourist destination with a diverse economy, or will it become a great boomtown in its own right?

-There is fundamentally strong reason to expect the city to hold its rank as a most interesting place to invest even though Kunming’s outstanding growth perspectives are not independent of the geopolitical stability at the junction of South and East Asia.
+Although Kunming’s outstanding growth perspectives are not independent of the geopolitical stability at the junction of South and East Asia, there is fundamentally strong reason to expect the city to hold its rank as a most interesting place to invest.
 A range of infrastructural projects aim to keep Kunming at the forefront of economic growth in China.
 It profits from tourism as well as from generally favorable incentives of the local government to make the city an attractive place to live and work.
 We consider Kunming an especially interesting metropolis to invest, but because of great complexity of investment opportunities, entering this market should be very well-planned in advance.